- Scholarship and Loan Repayment Programs

 National Health Service Corps (NHSC)

 The NHSC is a federal program that seeks to improve access to care in underserved areas of the country by offering scholarship assistance and loan repayment to eligible primary care, dental, and mental health clinicians.
-In order to receive the scholarship or loan repayment, providers must agree to provide a minimum of 2 years service in a high-need Health Professional Shortage Area (HPSA).
+In order to receive the scholarship or loan repayment, providers must agree to provide a minimum of two years of service in a high-need Health Professional Shortage Area (HPSA).

 Wisconsin Health Professions Loan Assistance Program (HPLAP)